Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 TRUSTEE RESPONSIBILITIES UNDER NEW JERSEY TRUST LAW

-The trustee receives legal title to the property on behalf of the trust and is responsible for administering the terms of the trust for the benefit of the named beneficiaries of the trust.
-The trust document should identify the trustee and provide for successor trustees in case a trustee is unable to serve in the future.
-A trust document is allowed to name a trustee to act in the future.
+The trustee receives legal title to the property on behalf of the trust and is responsible for administering the trust’s terms for the benefit of the named beneficiaries.
+The trust document should identify the trustee and provide for successor trustees in the event a trustee is unable to serve.
+A trust document may name a trustee to act in the future.

 A trust may have more than one trustee.
-Where there is more than one trustee, these trustees are often called co-trustees.
+When there is more than one trustee, they are often called co-trustees.
 The trust document can specify whether a majority or all of the trustees must agree on decisions to be made by the trust.

-There are generally two types of trustees: individual trustees and corporate trustees.
+There are generally two types of trustees: individual and corporate.
 A combination of individual and corporate trustees can also be used, but each should be carefully considered.

 Individual trustees include (1) the person creating the trust, or (2) his or her family members, or (3) trusted friends and associates.

-Corporate trustees include trust companies, banks and other financial institutions with trust services.
-Corporate trustees are usually chosen for their expertise with trusts and because a corporate trustee will (hopefully) always be there.
-Corporate trustees charge for their services, often based upon the amount of trust assets.
+Corporate trustees include trust companies, banks, and other financial institutions with trust services.
+Corporate trustees are usually chosen for their expertise in trusts and because they will (hopefully) always be available to serve for years to come.
+Corporate trustees charge for their services, often based on the size of the trust’s assets.

-A trustee has an important responsibility to all beneficiaries of the trust.
-Unless expressly waived under the terms of the trust, the trustee is responsible for complying with the Prudent Investor Act.
-This law requires that the trustee invest the trust assets prudently for the benefit of all the beneficiaries.
+A trustee has an essential responsibility to all beneficiaries of the trust.
+Unless expressly waived under the trust’s terms, the trustee is responsible for complying with the Prudent Investor Act.
+This law requires the trustee to invest the trust assets prudently for the benefit of all beneficiaries.

-Another law in New Jersey, which the trustee must comply with (unless waived in the trust agreement) is the Principal and Income Act.
-Under this law, certain types of investment returns are designated as income and other items are designated as principal.
-This affects the taxes owned by the trust or its beneficiaries.
-Periodic accountings must be rendered by the trustee to ensure honest and legitimate administration to beneficiaries.
+Another law in New Jersey that the trustee must comply with (unless waived in the trust agreement) is the Principal and Income Act.
+Under this law, certain types of investment returns are treated as income, while other items are treated as principal.
+This affects the taxes owed by the trust or its beneficiaries.
+The trustee must render periodic accountings to ensure honest and legitimate administration of the trust for the beneficiaries.

 In addition to these two laws, the trustee must file tax returns on taxable income.
-These returns include federal and state 1041’s, which are income tax returns for the trust and K-1’s, which are given to beneficiaries to indicate income distributions.
+These returns include federal and state 1041A’s, which are income tax returns for the trust, and K-1’s, which are given to beneficiaries to disclose income distributions made to them.

-In the administration of a NJ estate, a trustee of a trust created under a last will subject to probate must be careful not to take on the responsibility for acts reserved to the estate executor.
-An executor and a trustee each have defined responsibility to taxing authorities and to the beneficiaries of the estate.
-A good-faith effort by the fiduciary to be fair and reasonable will often protect the fiduciary but serving as a fiduciary is a complex undertaking, which should not be attempted without professional assistance.
+In the administration of an NJ estate, a trustee of a trust created under a last will that is subject to probate must be careful not to take on the responsibility for acts reserved to the estate executor.
+An executor and a trustee each have defined duties to the taxing authorities and to the estate’s beneficiaries.
+A good-faith effort by the fiduciary to be fair and reasonable will often protect the fiduciary, but serving as a fiduciary is a complex undertaking that should not be undertaken without professional assistance.

 WHAT KIND OF PROPERTY CAN BE TRANSFERRED TO A TRUST?

-Virtually any kind of property can be placed in a trust, including bank accounts, stocks, bonds, IRA’s and qualified retirement plans.
-Other examples of property that can be transferred to a trust include a personal residence or investment real estate, a closely-held business, CD’s, investments such as life insurance, even cash.
+Virtually any kind of property can be placed in a trust, including bank accounts, stocks, bonds, IRAs, and qualified retirement plans; even bitcoin can be put into a trust.
+Other examples of property that can be transferred to a trust include a personal residence or investment real estate, a closely-held business, CDs, investments such as life insurance, and even cash.

 Property transferred to a trust should follow the formality required for any property that is being legally transferred.
 For example, a transfer of real estate to a trust requires a deed to be filed at the County Clerk’s Office in the county where the real estate is located.
-A transfer of an automobile requires a formal transfer of title to the trustee by the NJ Department of Motor Vehicles.
-A transfer of an insurance policy or an annuity requires a change of ownership and beneficiary designation form to be filed with the insurance company.
+A transfer of an automobile requires a formal title transfer to the trustee with the NJ Department of Motor Vehicles.
+A transfer of an insurance policy or an annuity involves a change of ownership and beneficiary designation form to be filed with the insurance company.

 WHAT ABOUT BENEFICIARIES UNDER A TRUST?
 WHAT ARE THEY ENTITLED TO?
 HOW ARE THEY PROTECTED?

-A trust must have one or more beneficiaries.
+A trust must have at least one beneficiary.
 A beneficiary may be either a named person, a member of some clearly identifiable class of persons (like your children, grandchildren, related family members), a charity, or an ascertainable entity (i.e., fishing or garden club, your pet in trust, a museum).

 A trust beneficiary is entitled to receive property (whether identified as income or corpus) from the trust as specified in the terms of the trust document.

-An income beneficiary of a trust is a beneficiary that receives distributions of income earned by the trust.
+An income beneficiary of a trust is a beneficiary who receives distributions of income earned by the trust.
 Income that is not distributed each year to a beneficiary loses its identity as income when it is accumulated.
-It then becomes corpus.
-The trust document can specify what happens to income in a calendar year when it is not distributed and becomes corpus.
+It then becomes corpus starting January 1st of the following calendar year.
+The trust document, however, can specify what happens to income in a calendar year when it is not distributed to a beneficiary and becomes trust corpus.

-If the beneficiary of a trust dies before, during or after the trust is created, the trust document can and should discuss what happens to trust income and corpus in such an event.
+If the beneficiary of a trust dies before, during, or after the trust is created, the trust document should address what happens to the trust’s income and corpus in such an event.

 TERMINATION OF A TRUST UNDER NEW JERSEY LAW

-A trust generally terminates when the terms of the trust mandate that it be terminated and/or when the trustee has the power to terminate the trust and affirmatively exercises this power.
+A trust generally terminates when the terms of the trust mandate termination and/or when the trustee has the power to terminate the trust and affirmatively exercises that power.
 Upon termination, the trustee will distribute the trust property to the beneficiaries (or the grantor in the case of a revocation), and the trust will end.

 Should You Have a Trust?